Communicate. Collaborate. Transact.

 Transaction

 Now comes the most important component in the process: transactions between the buying and selling organizations.
-Through diligent onboarding of key vendors to communicating and collaborating with your suppliers and vendors, the transaction part should be frictionless and timely.
+Through diligent onboarding of key vendors, communicating and collaborating with your suppliers and vendors, the transaction part should be frictionless and timely.
 Any issues that may arise in the transaction processes can be quickly dealt with and resolved by all parties.

 Implementing additional cloud-hosted technologies can also help to make the transaction processing activities far more automated.
 Complementary solutions such as AP automation, workflow management, and data capture & document assembly can be useful tools for reducing costs and speeding up back-office supply chain processes.
 These back-office solutions can all be implemented in an on-premise, remote, or hybrid workforce configuration.